 Update Your House Number

 A stained glass or etched glass door or window with your house number in it looks beautiful and fits perfectly with Art Deco style.
 As you might have guessed however, these can also be really expensive and have to be custom made.

 You can still get a custom-made stained glass effect by using a window film to create a personalised house number.
 It’s really easy to design, order and fit, even for custom designs or awkward-sized spaces.
 You can get a really opulent, luxurious Art Deco look for a fraction of the cost and disruption.

 A chaise is very fitting and will add that flashy period feel to any room.
 Think textures and luxe fabrics like velvet, decadent metallic touches and interesting, opulent shapes.
 They’re also great for stretching out on, whether you’re watching TV, reading, taking a nap, gaming or doing your makeup.
 They’re also great as a space-saver where a couch would be too bulky.

 Geometric furniture in glamorous finishes are also an ideal way to add art deco into your home.
 There are plenty of places to pick up more budget-friendly options online, and you can sometimes pick up some bargains on auction sites and social media.

-Whether you scour vintage sales or pick up replicas and Art Deco-inspired pieces, ornaments and accessories can be perfect for adding those touches of Art Deco to your home on a budget.
+Whether you scour vintage sales or pick up replicas and Art Deco-inspired pieces, ornaments and accessories can be perfect for adding those touches of the 1920’s to your home on a budget.
 This is also great if you love your period exterior and static features but don’t want to feel like you’re living in a time warp.